openage/openage.github.io/docs/how-to/passing-credentials-with-request.md

 If only `tenant-code` is passed - the user is treated as a guest of the application.
 If both `tenant-code` && `organization-code` are passed - the user is treated as a guest of an organization within application.

-These user creedntisl are of 2 types:
+These user credentials are of 2 types:

 1. Token: It is auto expiring encrypted JWT token that is associated with the current user session.
 They have the purpose and expiry period buit into them.
 A token has following attributes